sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 There are several generic algorithms out there for making binary diffs between arbitrary byte sequences.
-Since these are complex, I recommend a chunk-based CBOR-aware algorithm, using each CBOR item in a similar way to that in which our current line-oriented code uses lines.
+Since these are complex, I recommend a chunk-based CBOR-aware algorithm, using each CBOR item in a similar way to the way in which our current line-oriented code uses lines.
+When encountering a bstr tagged with "encoded-cbor", the diff algorithm should look inside it to find more cbor chunks.
 (See example-code/cbor_diff.py for an example of doing this with Python's difflib.)

-However, the diff format above should work equally well no matter what diff algorithm is used.
+The diff format above should work equally well no matter what diff algorithm is used, so we have room to move to other algorithms in the future if needed.

 ## Storage analysis